agouch/SWE-6733---Outdora/README.md

   - Successful upload and display of profile photo
   - Error handling for unsupported file formats and sizes
 - **Estimated in Story Points:** 21
+- **Rationale:** This task involves both frontend and backend components: developing a user-friendly interface for photo uploading on the frontend and establishing secure data handling on the backend.
+Given the complexity of ensuring seamless photo upload functionality, including error handling for various file formats and sizes, the effort required aligns with the allocated story points.

 ### Messaging